Stewart Edward

 Stewart James Edward MNZM JP (born 1 November 1943) is a New Zealand former cricketer.
 He trained as a dentist and has been board chairman of the Lakes District Health Board.
 He played three first-class matches for Otago between 1964 and 1968.

 In the 1997 Queen's Birthday Honours, Edward was appointed a Member of the New Zealand Order of Merit, for services to dentistry and the community.
+He worked for 48 years as a dentist in Rotorua, retiring in 2018.